Ausonius: Biography

-Decimus Magnus Ausonius was born c.
+Decimus Magnus Ausonius was born in c.
 310 in Burdigala (now Bordeaux), the son of Julius Ausonius (c.
 290 – 378), a physician of Greek ancestry, and Aemilia Aeonia, daughter of Caecilius Argicius Arborius, descended on both sides from established, land-owning Gallo-Roman families of southwestern Gaul.

 Ausonius was given a strict upbringing by his aunt and grandmother, both named Aemilia.
 He received an excellent education at Bordeaux and at Toulouse, where his maternal uncle, Aemilius Magnus Arborius, was a professor.
 Ausonius did well in grammar and rhetoric, but professed that his progress in Greek was unsatisfactory.
 In 328 Arborius was summoned to Constantinople to become tutor to Constans, the youngest son of Constantine the Great, whereupon Ausonius returned to Bordeaux to complete his education under the rhetorician Minervius Alcimus.
 He had a sister, Dryadia, who lived to 60, a sister Aemilia Melania, who died in infancy, as well as a younger brother Avitianus, who died before reaching puberty, whom Ausonius laments in his Parentalia.

 Having completed his studies, he trained for some time as an advocate, but he preferred teaching.
 In 334 he became a grammaticus (instructor) at a school of rhetoric in Bordeaux and afterwards a rhetor or professor.
 His teaching attracted many pupils, some of whom became eminent in public life.
 His most famous pupil was the poet Paulinus, who later became a Christian and Bishop of Nola.

 After thirty years of that work, Ausonius was summoned by Emperor Valentinian I to teach his son, Gratian, the heir-apparent.
 When Valentinian took Gratian on the German campaigns of 368–369, Ausonius accompanied them.
 Ausonius turned literary skill into political capital.
 In recognition of his services emperor Valentinian bestowed on Ausonius the rank of quaestor.
 His presence at court gave Ausonius the opportunity to connect with a number of influential people.
 In 369, he met Quintus Aurelius Symmachus; their friendship proved mutually beneficial.